nralbrecht/breakpoint-proximity-chat/README.md

 # TODO
 - Distance correction
     - 72 meter ingame == 51.8 meter config
-- Front and back are not distinguishable
 - Propper server position logging
 - Logging is disabled for the client
-    - Introduce log level
-    - Clear log file each run
+    - Clear log file each run?
     - Size cap?
-- Radio blips
+- Radio clicks
 - Radio sound processing
 - When quiting the game the own position is not removed from server
-- Use voice rolloff to hear clients using the radio

 # Change log